ivine369/Password-Locker/README.md

 # PASSWORD-LOCKER

-This is an appllication that enables one to generate and manage new passwords.
+This is an application that enables one to generate and manage new passwords.

 ## By Ivine Kemuma